plenoptic-org/plenoptic/docs/index.md

 ## Getting started

-- If you are unfamiliar with stimulus synthesis, see the {ref}`conceptual-intro` for an in-depth introduction.
+- If you are unfamiliar with stimulus synthesis, see the [](conceptual-intro) for an in-depth introduction.
 - Otherwise, see the [Quickstart](tutorials/00_quickstart.nblink) tutorial.

 ### Installation